-TheUArizona100% Engagement Initiative provides students the opportunity to apply what they are learning in a real world setting and challenges students to learn new skills.
+The University of Arizona 100% Engagement Initiative provides students the opportunity to apply what they are learning in a real world setting and challenges students to learn new skills.
 Participation in these activities is noted on your official transcript.

-SLHS registrations that meet the UArizona 100% engagement initiative include: SLHS 391, 392, 458, 459, 491, and 492.
+SLHS registrations that meet the University of Arizona's 100% engagement initiative include: SLHS 391, 392, 458, 459, 491, and 492.